tomchor/pymicra/docs/basics.rst

     print(pm.notation)

-On the left you see the full name of the variables (which corresponds to a notation namespace) and on the right we see the default notation for that variable.
+The output is too long to be reprodued here, but on the left you'll see the full name of the variables (which corresponds to a notation namespace/attribute) and on the right you'll see the default notation for that variable.

 We recommend to use the default notation for the sake of simplicity, however,